-6.11.
+6.3.6.
 Heterogeneous Associations

 The <many-to-any> and <index-many-to-any> elements provide for true heterogeneous associations.
-These mapping elements work in the same way as the <any> element - and should also be used rarely, if ever.
+These mapping elements work in the same way than the <any> element - and should also be used rarely, if ever.